How To: Make a Foraged Table Garland

-From do-it-yourself table decorations to preparing a pantry, Kelli Hanley Potts encourages a thoughtful approach to the home.
+From do-it-yourself, natural table decorations to preparing a pantry, Kelli Hanley Potts encourages a thoughtful approach to the home.

 The birds no longer grace the morning with their songs, and the cicadas’ buzzing has long disappeared.
 Instead, the rustle of squirrels and chipmunks scurrying through leaves periodically breaks the silence of a crisp fall walk.